doonny/PipeCNN/documents/README.md

 The inference result is n02123045 tabby, tabby cat   (the prob is 56.00)

 ```

+**For Xilinx users**, directly run the makefile should generate everything.
+Before running the program, remember to set the correct enviroment by using the scripts provided.
+* setup_sdx_hw.sh (run PipeCNN on FPGAs)
+* setup_sdx_sw_emu.sh (run software emulation)

+However, it is always recommanded to use the IDE enviroment rather than makefile-based flow.

-## Notes
+### Notes

 * Current host code only read one image file (in binary or .jpg) which is reused for each batch process.
 * If you are using ARM-based SoC FPGA devices, please change *PLATFORM = x86* in the makefile to *arm32*.
 * If you want to run software simulations, please change *FLOW = hw* in the makefile to *sw_emu*, and source setup_emu.sh before running.
-* For Xilinx FPGAs, it is recommanded to use the IDE enviroment rather than makefile-based flow.
+---

 ## Configurations
-Configuration of a new implementation with different performance and hardware resource utilizations is controlled by a header file located in *device/hw_param.cl*.
+**HW Configuration.** Configuration of a new FPGA accelerator with different performance and hardware resource utilizations is controlled by a header file located in *device/hw_param.cl*.
 Change the following macros
 * VEC_SIZE
 * LANE_NUM
+* CONV_GP_SIZE_X

 to appropriate ones.
-The default setting is VEC_SIZE=8, LANE_NUM=16, which achieves the shortest classification time on the DE5-net board.
+The default setting is VEC_SIZE=8, LANE_NUM=16, CONV_GP_SIZE_X=7 which achieves the shortest classification time on the DE5-net board.

-Configuration of different CNN models is done by a header file located in *host/layer_config.h*.
+**SW Configuration.** Configuration of different CNN models is done by a header file located in *host/layer_config.h*.
 Select one of the model configurations provided and recompile the host before running the test.
 Currently, the following models have been tested:
 * AlexNet (CaffeNet)
 * Vgg-16